ultimus11/Cascade-Classifier-Testing-GUI/code/part2/readme.md

-here we add edit configuration, browse image, brows config, etc. functionalities. video for explaination will be uploaded on youtube tonight.
+here we add edit configuration, browse image, brows config, etc. functionalities.
+Here's the video for explaination on you tube: https://youtu.be/9QKBohzlw-g